TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 Those are all optional and only there to rename your release or to avoid a certain type of French Audio.
 Examples:

-- You do not want VFQ or VQ audio, in this case you will put them at `-10000` instead of `0`.
+- You prefer VFF (including VFI and VF2) audio, in this case you will put them at `101` instead of `0`.
 - You only want VOSTFR, in this case you will ignore any mention of **MULTi Custom Formats** and give the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) Custom Format a score of `1000`.

+!!! warning "Attention"
+    It is not really recommended to put any of the VF Custom Formats (VFF, VFQ, VQ, VFI, VF2) to a negative score.
+Instead increase the score of your preferred audio.

 {! include-markdown "../../includes/french-guide/radarr-french-audio-version-en.md" !}